 At the end of each semester, all items lose their course reserve status.
 Hewes Library materials will be reshelved, and unclaimed personal copies will be returned to their owners via campus mail.
-If you would like to place an item on reserve for consecutive semesters, please contact us beforehand (and be sure to read the copyright compliance statement on the right).
+If you would like to place an item on reserve for consecutive semesters, please contact us beforehand (and be sure to read the copyright compliance policy below).

 Each department and interdisciplinary program is allocated funds to purchase books and media.
 Departments may also make recommendations about periodical titles for addition to the collection, but due to high periodical costs, this is not always immediately possible.
 To supplement your disciplinary publishing catalogs, we distribute Choice review cards to departments on a monthly basis.
 We will also accept emails and photocopied pages from publishing catalogs.

 From order to receipt, the turnaround time for typical items is one month for hardbacks and two months for paperbacks.
 Hardbacks are encouraged for long-term use in the library.
 Because paperbacks have a shorter shelf-life, we use our vendors’ bindery option for all paperbacks that we order.
 The additional bindery time necessary for paperbacks delays the receipt of these orders by a 4-6 weeks.
 Materials that are out-of-print, in high demand, rare, or have some other special characteristics, may take longer to acquire.